 You are eligible to hold a graduate assistantship if you are:

-Admitted to a graduate school degree program or a post-baccalaureate professional degree program and registered for the required minimum number of credits each semester an assistantship is held. (exception for summer)
+Admitted to a graduate school degree program or a post-baccalaureate professional degree program and registered for the required minimum number of credits each semester an assistantship is held.
+Course registration is not required for summer assistantships.

 You are required to register for at least six credits per semester to hold one of the following titles and classifications: